abhibp1993/spotondocker/README.md

 # SpotOnDocker

-**SpotOnDocker** is a utility which exposes *some* of [spot's](spot.lrde.epita.fr) functions as a service.
+**SpotOnDocker** is a utility which exposes *some* of [spot's](spot.lrde.epita.fr) functions as a dockerized service.
 The functions can be called using client API provided in C++, Python, VB.NET and C#.

-Note: In v0.1, only Python client API is available).
+Note: In v0.1.0, only Python client API is available.

 Supported `spot` Functions: